PCC. Local. Global. Integrated.

 3. The term “employees” and similar terms naturally refer to both genders in all cases.

-4. All employees are obliged to comply with the Code of Ethics and to base their actions on the principles below.
-Infringements of the Code shall be punished.
+4 All employees are obliged to comply with the Code of Ethics and to base their actions on the following principles.
+Violations of the Code will be sanctioned.

 Legal Compliance